 INTERNATIONAL ATTEMPTS AT COMBATING CORRUPTION

-UN CONVENTION AGAINST CORRUPTION (UNCAC) - this resolution was adopted by the UN General Assembly on 31 October, 2003 and came into force on 14 December, 2005.
-To date in 2016 it has been ratified by over 140 nations including the UK.
-However, more than 178 countries have agreed all aspects of preventing, investigating and prosecuting corrupt practices; returning stolen assets and supporting each other on extraditions, investigations and prosecutions.
+UN CONVENTION AGAINST CORRUPTION (UNCAC) This resolution was adopted by the UN General Assembly on 31 October, 2003 and came into force on 14 December, 2005.
+To date in 2017 it has been ratified by over 140 nations including the UK.
+However, more than 180 countries have agreed all aspects of preventing, investigating and prosecuting corrupt practices; returning stolen assets and supporting each other on extraditions, investigations and prosecutions.
 UNCAC also provides for an international framework which has the potential to improve mutual law enforcement assistance, notably in extradition and investigations as well as an asset recovery framework.
 The more countries that ratify this agreement and are seen to be taking it seriously the more corruption will be curtailed with the welcome bonus that international co-operation has the potential to see ill-gotten gains recovered.(Since 2006 the UK Department for International Development has part-funded two anti-corruption units: The Metropolitan Police Proceeds of Corruption Unit, and the Overseas Anti-Corruption Unit (OA-CU).
 The Met Unit's main task is to investigate allegations of money laundering by senior public figures from developing countries through the UK financial sector.
 The OA-CU primarily investigates allegations of corruption and bribery by UK companies or nationals engaged overseas.)

 it comes to signing contracts there are, of course, always two parties

 involved - typically a government official and a businessman.
 The businessman